 The Logitech K830 may be a little more expensive than you’re used to paying for a keyboard, but if you don’t like the way air-mouse controllers feel, this may be something to take a look at.
 To read why exactly I picked this keyboard as my “go-to” keyboard, check out my Best HTPC Keyboard roundup article.

 Find the best price on the Logitech K830 HTPC keyboard at Amazon.com

 To me, the great thing about Android TV box accessories is that this is where you can really make your TV box your own.

-Everyone has different habit, different uses for TV boxes.
+Everyone has different habits and different uses for TV boxes.
 The accessories you choose will help to make your next movie night your best movie night.